By: Chris ⎜ Last updated

-The Bergensbanen covers roughly 470 km between Oslo and Bergen in about seven hours, climbing to 1,237 metres at its highest point.
+The Bergensbanen is a 470 km train line between Oslo and Bergen which takes about seven hours, climbing to 1,237 metres at its highest point.
 That makes it the highest mainline railway in Northern Europe.
-It threads through 182 tunnels, crosses Europe's largest high-mountain plateau, and drops through waterfalls and fjord-edge cliff faces on its way to the west coast.
-The whole thing was carved out of solid gneiss rock between 1894 and 1909 by crews working with dynamite and hand tools in conditions that would shut down a modern construction site in minutes.
+The track has 182 tunnels, and crosses Europe's largest high-mountain plateau, then drops through fjord-edge cliff faces on its way to the west coast.

-You can ride it straight through in a single sitting, and it's worth doing even that way.
-But the smarter move is to break the journey with a stopover or two.
-The stations along the high plateau give you access to landscapes you simply can't reach by road.
+The smart move is to break the journey with a stopover or two.
+The stations along the plateau give you access to landscapes you can't reach by road.

 The tickets

 Book on vy.no or the Vy app.
-Pricing is dynamic, so the earlier you book, the less you pay.
-A low fare ticket bought well in advance can drop below 300 NOK one way.
-The trade-off is zero flexibility: no changes, no refunds and no seat selection (you get allocated a seat).
+The pricing is dynamic, so you will pay less the earlier you book.
+A low fare ticket bought well in advance can cost less than 300 NOK one way, but the downside to the cheapest tickets is zero flexibility.
+It's not possible to do any changes, there's no refunds and no seat selection (you get allocated a seat).
 The Standard ticket costs more but lets you change your departure or get a full refund.

 There are typically four to five daytime departures in each direction, plus a night train.
-Check Vy for the current timetable.
+Timetables change, so check Vy for the current timetable.

-Upgrade to Vy Plus.
-For a seven-hour ride, the modest surcharge gets you wider seats in a quieter carriage, better tables, and unlimited freshly ground coffee and tea for the duration.
-Standard class is perfectly fine, but Plus makes a long journey noticeably more comfortable.
-Note: The cheapest non-flexible fares does not allow you to upgrade to Plus.
+You should consider upgrading to Vy Plus.
+For a seven-hour ride, the upgrade gets you wider seats in a quieter carriage, and unlimited freshly ground coffee and tea for the duration of the journey.
+Standard class is perfectly fine, but Plus makes a long journey more comfortable.
+Note: The cheapest non-flexible fares do not allow you to upgrade to Plus.

 If you're using an Interrail or Eurail pass, it's valid on the Bergen Line, but you'll need a seat reservation (budget around 100 NOK).